 Who we are

-Sabin CDC works toward social equity, stabilizing & improving the livability of culturally diverse Portland neighborhoods by assuring the availability of long-term affordable housing for low & moderate income residents, encouraging community partnerships for local economic development, and offering youth & senior programs.
+Sabin CDC works toward social equity by stabilizing & improving the livability of culturally-diverse Portland neighborhoods by assuring the availability of long-term affordable housing for low- & moderate-income residents, with a special focus on African American households, by encouraging community partnerships for local economic development, and by offering youth & senior programs.

 Sabin CDC History